wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-vertical-arm.rst

 Picking the Control Strategy for a Vertical Arm
 -----------------------------------------------

 Applying voltage to the motor causes a force on the mechanism that drives the arm up or down.
 If there is no voltage, gravity still acts on the arm to pull it downward.
-Generally, it is desireable to fight this effect, and keep the arm at a specific angle.
+Generally, it is desirable to fight this effect, and keep the arm at a specific angle.

 The tutorials below will demonstrate the behavior of the system under pure feedforward, pure feedback (PID), and combined feedforward-feedback control strategies.
 Follow the instructions to learn how to manually tune these controllers, and expand the "tuning solution" to view an optimal model-based set of tuning parameters.
 Even though WPILib tooling can provide you with optimal gains, it is worth going through the manual tuning process to see how the different control strategies interact with the mechanism.